AmedeoV/seraphix/README.md

 ## 💰 Proven Results

-This project was created in collaboration with [Sharon Brizinov](https://github.com/SharonBrizinov).
-Read [Sharon's blog post](https://trufflesecurity.com/blog/guest-post-how-i-scanned-all-of-github-s-oops-commits-for-leaked-secrets) to learn how he made **$25k in bounties** using force-push commit scanning!
+The force-push scanning technique was inspired by [Sharon Brizinov](https://github.com/SharonBrizinov)'s research.
+Read [Sharon's blog post](https://trufflesecurity.com/blog/guest-post-how-i-scanned-all-of-github-s-oops-commits-for-leaked-secrets) to learn how he made **$25k in bounties** using this innovative approach to discover leaked secrets!

 ---